truenas/documentation/content/TruenasApps/_index.md

 {{< trueimage src="/images/SCALE/Apps/AppsManageContainerImages.png" alt="Apps Manage Container Images" id="Apps Manage Container Images" >}}

-Delete images or add new from this screen.
+Delete images or add new ones from this screen.

 Click **Pull Image** to download a specific custom image to TrueNAS.

 {{< trueimage src="/images/SCALE/Apps/AppsManageContainerImagesPullImage.png" alt="Pull a Container Image" id="Pull a Container Image" >}}

-To download a specific image, click the button and enter a valid path and tag to the image.
+To download a specific image, click the button, then enter a valid path and tag to the image.
 Enter the path using the format *registry*/*repository*/*image* to identify the specific image.
 The default **latest** tag downloads the most recent image version.